Grace College, Gateshead: About

-The school also provides a range of after school projects and activities.
+The school has a range of after school projects and activities.
 As of March 2007 the school has an operative Royal Artillery detachment part of Durham Army Cadet Force.
 The School Detachment is part of 5th Platoon in B Company.
-The detachment at the moment has 42 cadets enrolled and as of March 2008 anybody who does not go to Joseph Swan Academy may join.

-As well as the Royal Artillery detachment, the School are host to the Academy Band of the Band and Bugles of Durham Army Cadet Force which welcomes any new musicians aged 12–18.
+As well as the Royal Artillery detachment, the school is host to the Academy Band of the Band and Bugles of Durham Army Cadet Force which welcomes musicians aged 12–18.

 In April 2019, Joseph Swan Academy joined the Emmanuel Schools Foundation.
 As part of the school joining ESF, it has been renamed Grace College.